Hardpan: Problems and workarounds

 Hardpan can be a problem in farming and gardening by impeding drainage of water and restricting the growth of plant roots.
 In these situations, the hardpan can be broken up by either mechanical means such as digging or plowing, or through the use of soil amendments.
 The broadfork is a manual tool specifically designed for this task; a digging fork or a spade might also be used.
 The chisel plow does a similar job with the help of a tractor.

 The use of soil amendments can also be employed to alter the soil structure and promote the dissolution of the hard pan.
-It has been observed that increasing the amount of soil organic matter through the working-in of manure, compost or peat can both improve local drainage and promote the proliferation of earth worms that can, over time, break relatively thin hardpan layers.
+It has been observed that increasing the amount of soil organic matter through the working-in of manure, compost or peat can both improve local drainage and promote the proliferation of earth worms that can, over time, break hardpan layers.

 More difficult hardpans may be further improved through the action of both adjusting the soil pH with lime if the soil is acidic, and with the addition of gypsum.
 This combination can help loosen clay particles bound into a hardpan by the actions of hard salts such as iron, calcium carbonate and sodium, by promoting their mobility through a higher pH while proving a suitable source of exchanging minerals (the gypsum).
 This works because gypsum salts, although not "soft", are still water permeable and have a larger, more open structure, the results of which do not promote as hard a matrix as was replaced.
 However, unlike when employing mechanical means, breaking a hardpan through the use of amendments may require action over the course of years, and even then one is by no means assured success.
 The results are primarily determined by how extensive and / or intractable the hardpan is.